Barry Weiss

 Barry Weiss (born February 11, 1959) is an American music executive.
-He co-founded of the record label RECORDS in 2015, a joint-venture with Sony Music Entertainment that specializes in young artists.
+He co-founded the record label RECORDS in 2015, an imprint of Sony Music Entertainment which specializes in young recording artists.

 Weiss got his start at Clive Calder's Jive Records before working his way up to the head of the RCA/Jive Label Group.
-While at Jive, Weiss fostered artists like Britney Spears, Justin Timberlake, NSYNC, Chris Brown, Backstreet Boys, A Tribe Called Quest, and many others.
-He left the organization in 2011 to join Universal Music Group, prior to co-founding RECORDS in 2015.
+While at Jive, Weiss fostered artists like Britney Spears, Justin Timberlake, NSYNC, Chris Brown, Backstreet Boys, A Tribe Called Quest, among others.
+He left the company in 2011 to join Universal Music Group, prior to co-founding RECORDS in 2015.
+The label has since signed artists including Nelly, 24kGoldn, Noah Cyrus, B-Lovee, Lennon Stella, LSD, Matt Stell, and Dax.
+In 2023, the labels other co-founders (Matt Pincus and Ron Perry) were ousted in a stake buyout, leaving Weiss as the company's sole proprietor.
+Weiss has also co-founded the publishing firm SONGS.

 Early life and education

-Weiss was born to a Jewish family in New York, New York on February 11, 1959, to parents Hy and Rosalyn Weiss.
+Weiss was born to a Jewish family in New York City, on February 11, 1959, to parents Hy and Rosalyn Weiss.
 His father, Hy, was also a music executive having founded Old Town Records in the late 1950s.
 Barry Weiss graduated from Cornell University in 1981.
 While in school, he worked as a promoter to radio stations from his dorm room.
 Weiss received his Master of Business Administration from New York University in 1986.